jaesung2061/anvel-base/readme.md

 php artisan serve
 ```

+Installation is now done.
+Go to http://localhost:8000.

 Before working on your JS/SCSS files, you must run command `gulp`.
 This command will watch the JS/CSS files in `./resources/assets/*`.
+When it detects change in the files, it will grab the files, compile and concatenate them into `public/assets`.
 If you are running `php artisan serve` already, open a new terminal to run `gulp`.

 <hr>